 Sky Shuttle to Macau – Helicopters leave the Sky Shuttle Heliport at Sheung Wan MTR station (Island Line).
 Depart every 30 mins between 09:00 – 23:00.
 Full schedule and booking (Macau Helicopter Times Here).

-Check our video diary for all the above attractions and forwarding to Macau.
+Anyway, check out our rather ancient video diary for all the above attractions and forwarding to Macau.